The uniform version of Yau-Tian-Donaldson conjecture for singular Fano varieties: Discussion of proofs

 \subsection{Perturbing BBJ's argument}

 We now sketch the argument in our proof of Theorem \ref{thm-main}.
 We will use the above notations (and notations from section \ref{sec-pre}) and prove by contradiction.
-So assume that the $\bQ$-Fano variety $X$ is uniformly K-stable. \begin{enumerate} \item Step 1:Assume on the contrary that the Mabuchi energy $\bfM$ is not proper, then one can find a destabilizing geodesic ray $\Phi=\{\vphi(s)\}_{s\in [0, \infty)}$ in $\cE^1:=\cE^1(X, -K_X)$ such that \begin{enumerate} \item $\bfM$ and the Ding energy $\bfD$ is decreasing along $\Phi$.
+So assume that the $\bQ$-Fano variety $X$ is uniformly K-stable. \begin{enumerate} \item Step 1:Assume on the contrary that the Mabuchi energy $\bfM$ is not proper.
+We first prove by perturbative approach that the Mabuchi energy is convex along appropriate geodesic segments.
+Then we find a destabilizing geodesic ray $\Phi=\{\vphi(s)\}_{s\in [0, \infty)}$ in $\cE^1:=\cE^1(X, -K_X)$ such that \begin{enumerate} \item $\bfM$ and the Ding energy $\bfD$ are decreasing along $\Phi$.
 In particular, we have

 \item With a smooth Hermitian metric $\psi_0\in \mcE^1$, we have the following normalization

 \end{enumerate}